iTwin/scenes-client/packages/scenes-client/README.md

 ## About

-This package provides client-side code and TypeScript types for interacting with the [iTwin Platform Scenes API](https://developer.bentley.com/apis/scenes/overview/).
+This package provides client-side code and TypeScript types for interacting with the Scenes API.

 ## Usage